M4p4/personal-page/README.md

 ### What does it support?

-- md / mdx format blog
+- MD / MDX format blog
-- project showcase with custom imageslider
+- Project showcase with custom imageslider
-- dark / light theme
+- Dark / Light theme
-- selfmade voxel 3d animation as herosection
+- Voxel 3d animation support for herosection
-- SEO pages
-- contact page
+- Contact page

 ### How to run?